-So to me, the “take home lesson” of this story is to always be skeptical of new results when it comes to historical science.
+So to me, the “take home lesson” of this story is to always be skeptical of new results when it comes to science.
 Up until just two years ago, there were at least two strong lines of evidence that “clearly” showed people and Neanderthals were different species.
 Today, there is strong evidence that “clearly” shows they are the same species.
 While I prefer the latter conclusion to the former one, I won’t claim the case is closed.
-Historical science is fraught with difficulties, and it often takes generations for those difficulties to be uncovered.
+Science can be fraught with difficulties, and it often takes generations for those difficulties to be uncovered.

 2. Harvati K. , Frost S.R. and McNulty K.P., “Neanderthal taxonomy reconsidered: Implications of 3D primate models of intra- and inter-specific differences,” Proceedings of the National Academy of Sciences USA 101:1147-1152, 2004.